Yperidis/bvd_agent_based_model/Readme.md

 	* autoconf
 	* hdf5
 #### Cloning and Building
-* Clone this repository via `git clone git@github.com:Gerungofulus/bvd_agent_based_model.git` and change into it using `cd bvd_agent_based_model`.
+* Clone this repository via `git clone https://github.com/Yperidis/bvd_agent_based_model.git` and change into it using `cd bvd_agent_based_model`.
 * Run the `./configure` script in the directory
 * Run `Make`
 * If you're experiencing problems in the build process, try running `autoreconf -i`.
-If this does not work, feel free to write me a mail.
+If this does not work, feel free to write me an e-mail.

 ## Running the code
 After successful compilation an executable called 'bvd_agent_based_simulation' can be found in the `build`-directory.
 So far it only has two options which can be added on the command line `--help` and `--ini`.
 The latter has to be invoked in order to provide an ini file which then specifies the behavior of the simulated system.
 Some ini files can be found in `/iniFiles/` so that the program can be run by executing `./build/bvd_agent_based_simulation --ini iniFiles/Test.ini` (if your current working directory is indeed the main directory of the the repository).